pxckets/monero-python/docs/source/address.rst

     TypeError: SubAddress cannot be integrated with payment ID

-The ``monero.numbers.PaymentID`` class validates payment IDs.
+The ``oscillate.numbers.PaymentID`` class validates payment IDs.
 It accepts both integer and hexadecimal string representations.

 .. code-block:: python

-    In [18]: from monero.numbers import PaymentID
+    In [18]: from oscillate.numbers import PaymentID

     In [19]: p1 = PaymentID(0xfeedbadbeef)